-- Students will receive at least 3 days' notice of the hearing. - A hearing should be scheduled within 10 College days from the point of request. - The evidence for exclusion should be presented by the curriculum HoF / CAM or designated investigating officer. - Before the hearing, any associated statements or information (including CCTV where appropriate) will be provided to the Chair in advance.
+- Students will receive at least 3 days' notice of the hearing. - A hearing should be scheduled within 15 College days from the point of request. - The evidence for exclusion should be examined by the CAM prior to agreeing to hold the Inclusion Panel. - Before the hearing, any associated statements or information (including CCTV where appropriate) will be sought by the Chair in advance.
 It is the Chair's decision as to their use in the hearing. - The panel will have the opportunity to ask questions of staff and student. - The student, with agreed assistance from their advocate(s), will have the opportunity to present their case against exclusion, including any mitigating circumstances. - The panel will then withdraw to make its decision.
 It can recall either side to seek any points of clarification.
-The panel may choose to discuss resolution directly with the student. - In making its decision the panel will work to the criterion of reasonable probability rather than the weight of the evidence required in a legal court (beyond all reasonable doubt). - Possible outcomes may be: - o student is able to remain in college.
-Options include remaining on current programme, request to transfer to alternative programme or complete remainder of course via remote learning, where this is possible. - o Exclusion for remainder of academic year - o Exclusion for remainder of academic year and following academic year - o Permanent exclusion - The student will be notified of the final decision in person at the hearing where possible or by phone call after the hearing.
+The panel may choose to discuss the resolution directly with the student. - In making its decision the panel will work to the criterion of reasonable probability rather than the weight of the evidence required in a legal court (beyond all reasonable doubt).

+- Possible outcomes may be:

+- student is able to remain in college.
+Options include remaining on current programme, request to transfer to alternative programme (in collaboration with that curriculum area) or complete remainder of course via remote learning, where this is possible.

+- Exclusion for remainder of academic year

+- Exclusion for remainder of academic year and following academic year

+- Permanent exclusion

+-The student will be notified of the final decision in person at the hearing, where possible, or by phone call after the hearing.
 In any case a letter detailing the decision will be sent to the student and parent/carer and any external organisations where appropriate.

-- Written confirmation of the outcome will include information on how to appeal. - The Chair will ensure that there is a record on ProMonitor in the comments section and a comment to alert relevant staff.
-This evidence will be kept in the event of an appeal. - Wherever required interventions and hearings can be completed via an online meeting or over the phone, if appropriate. - The facilitator/s take(s) responsibility for ensuring that the College's Video Conferencing Protocols are adhered to.
-Reasonable adjustments should be made so that the appropriate level of support is available to ensure students and parents/carers can access and engage, as fully as possible. - https://livekirkleescollegeac.sharepoint.com/sites/KCShare/coronaviruscovid-19 - Appeals will be heard by an Assistant Principal.
+- Written confirmation of the outcome will include information on how to appeal. - The Chair will ensure that there is a record on ProMonitor in the comments section and a comment to alert relevant staff, including applications in case of future potential enrolments.
+This evidence will be kept in the event of an appeal. - Wherever required interventions and hearings can be completed via an online meeting or over the phone, if appropriate. - The chair takes responsibility for ensuring that the College's Video Conferencing Protocols are adhered to.
+Reasonable adjustments should be made so that the appropriate level of support is available to ensure students and parents/carers can access and engage, as fully as possible. - Appeals will be heard by the Safeguarding and Behaviour Manager.